-Never use a fuse of a higher or lower amperage rating than specified on the fuse box cover.
-This could damage the electrical system or cause a fire.
+Never use a fuse of a higher or lower amperage rating than that specified on the fuse box cover.
+This could damage the electrical system or electronic control units or cause a fire.
 If any electrical equipment does not come on, check for an open fuse.